dsb-lab/CellBasedModels.jl/docs/src/Usage_intro.md

 The package works around the two main structures:

- - `Agent`: is the structure that contains all the information of the parameters and rules of the agents.
+ - `ABM`: is the structure that contains all the information of the parameters and rules of the agents.
- - `Community`: is the structure that containts a realization of a set of agents that have the parameters and evolution rules defined by an `Agent`.
-The Community structure will be initialized and then evolved using the rules defined in the Agent structure.
+ - `Community`: is the structure that containts a realization of a set of agents that have the parameters and evolution rules defined by an `ABM`.
+The Community structure will be initialized and then evolved using the rules defined in the ABM structure.